 BY SOFO ARCHON

 Animals, just like humans, desire to live and try to avoid pain when they experience it.
 Yet we abuse them and deprive them of life.
-We separate them from their families, we cram them into cages, we feed them with hormones and antibiotics, we don’t allow them to enjoy the sunlight and the grass of the land, we exploit them, and we eventually kill them, when we don’t even need to eat animal products.
+We separate them from their families, we cram them into cages, we feed them with hormones and antibiotics, we don’t allow them to enjoy the sunlight and the grass of the land, we exploit them, and eventually we kill them — when we don’t even need to eat animal products.
 We can be healthy, and in fact much healthier, on a plant-based diet.

 Around the age of 6, I remember seeing my grandmother slicing the throat of a chicken right in front of my eyes.
 I was utterly shocked and burst into tears.
 I couldn’t believe that the life of such an innocent being had to end like this.